noahpierau/bookofyo/README.md

 In this we know that we are not alone.
 Many people wrestle with the sense that something is terribly wrong.
 There are many groups around the globe engaged in the struggle to find solutions.
 As Yoans, we recognize that these scattered efforts must be brought together and organized if they are to be effective.

 Together—as we join one another to form a more unified, larger community that acts on shared, healthy beliefs and values—we can create a better world.
 We are united in our goals: healthy communities, ecological living, and worldwide justice.
 In short, a sustainable humanity.
-Yoans recognize that to form a truly healthy community that is effective as a group, we must remain responsive to the experiences ofindividuals.
+Yoans recognize that to form a truly healthy community that is effective as a group, we must remain responsive to the experiences of individuals.
 This is an extremely difficult and challenging task, as organizing people into an effective group without asking them to replace their own beliefs and values with those of the group itself is a tricky business.

 Yoism, the world's first Open Source Religion, takes up this challenge.